StephenDMay/Loom/README.md

 ---

-**🎯 The Goal**: Fix problems at the lowest value stage through better upfront research and planning.
-Turn feature ideas into well-researched, actionable development tasks in minutes instead of hours.
+**🎯 The Goal**: Transform feature ideas into well-researched, actionable development tasks in minutes instead of hours.
+Fix problems at the planning stage through comprehensive upfront research and technical specification.